dij0nn/blockchain/README.md

 # Blockchain
-This will be my second personal project, which will be creating my own blockchain using primarily Java, to learn how to securely record and manage large amounts of data across multiple computers.
+This will be my second personal project, which will be creating my own "blockchain" (more of a "proof of concept") using primarily Java, to learn how to securely record and manage large amounts of data across multiple computers.

 :)